JuicyCrab/JuicyCrab/README.md

 - Creating a positive impact with technology
 - Playing sports and traveling

 ## Currently Working On

-- Creating a platform called GenLearn, which is course generation website cattered for a user's difficulty and constraints.
+- GenLearn — a personalized course-generation platform that creates curated learning paths tailored to a user's skill level, goals, time availability, and constraints.
-  The platform removes the need to scatter the web for reasources and insteads brings to you.
-There is an assistant at your fingertips and guraneeted credible resource retireval.
+  - Features include an AI assistant that generates course outlines, selects and ranks credible resources, adapts difficulty over time, and produces an exportable study plan.
+  - Tech stack: FastAPI backend, PostgreSQL, Python for ML/NLP, and a React frontend.
+  - Status: MVP prototyping — building the backend APIs and initial curriculum-generation models.
+Looking for feedback and collaborators.

 ## 📚 Learning

 - How to create secure and clean APIs with FastAPI